Dolla (girl group): 2024–present: International recognition, Syasya's withdrawal from the group, and solo concerts

-On the 6th of November 2025, Dolla released their new single "Question" with an accompanying music video, which garnered 100 views within it's first 24 hours.
-Later on the 16th, the music video was removed from all digitla platforms, in response to the Minister in the Prime Minister's Department (Religious Affairs), Datuk Dr Mohd Na'im Mokhtar, where he stated that the girls needed to respect the nations boundaries and sensitivities as a multi-racial and pluralistic society.
-This comes after the minister announced he was looking to impose Sharia law on muslim celebrities in Malaysia.
-The decision received mixed opinions, with many saying what the girls were wearing was too revealing and humiliated muslim women.
-Whilst others felt that the decision to remove the video was unnecessary and that the girls should be allowed to dress as they please.
-Deespite the music videos removal, the song went number one on the Malaysian Itunes chart.
+On the 6th of November 2025, Dolla released their new single "Question" with an accompanying music video, which garnered 100 views within its first 24 hours.
+Later on the 16th, the music video was removed from all digital platforms, in response to a statement by the Minister in the Prime Minister's Department (Religious Affairs), Datuk Dr Mohd Na'im Mokhtar, where he stated that the girls needed to respect the nations boundaries and sensitivities as a multi-racial and pluralistic society.
+This comes after the minister announced he was looking to impose Sharia law on Muslim celebrities in Malaysia.
+The decision received mixed opinions, with many saying what the girls were wearing was too revealing and humiliated Muslim women, whilst others felt that the decision to remove the video was unnecessary and that the girls should be allowed to dress as they please.
+Despite the removal of the music video, the song reached number one on the Malaysian iTunes chart.
+On 21 November the group released the English version of the song digitally.

+On the 21st of November 2025, SAH Entertainment announced on their Instagram that the groups upcoming 'GOOD Girls GONE Bad' concert in Kuala Lumpur was cancelled, citing disorganization as the reason why the concert could not go ahead.
+This comes after the group's concert in Singapore under the same title was quietly cancelled.
+Six days following this announcement, a group fan meet titled "DOLLA Exclusive Fanmeet" was announced to take place on the 6th of December 2025, the date the concert in Kuala Lumpur was originally scheduled to be held.
+The fan meet was available for those who had purchased tickets to the "GOOD Girls GONE Bad" concert as well as fans who purchased merchandise on site on the day.

+On the 7th of February 2026, the group's fan club iDolla posted on their Instagram page that the official fan club would be closing after six years of operation since 2020.
+All of the club's WhatsApp and Telegram groups were handed over to Universal Music Malaysia.
+This came following an incident where the club addressed an issue about a certain online account causing discomfort in the fanbase.
+The remaining iDolla Singapore and Indonesian accounts have not responded to the closure of the Malaysian club.

+On the 16th of July 2026 Dolla's official Instagram page removed all of the groups posts with a reel shwoing the groups new logo.
+The following day a preview of their upcoming single titled "G.O.A.T." was uploaded to YouTube, Instagram and TikTok.